Avoid technical bankruptcy: strategies to start paying off your technical debt

 - Reconcile duplicate fields into the primary field.
 For example, merge your six different industry fields into the primary industry field.
 You’ll have less junk and better coverage in the primary field you actually use.
 After reconciliation, remove the extra custom fields.

 - Archive records you don’t need in your active CRM databases into an alternate database.
 If you don’t need to access this data at all, move it into permanent archive storage like a backup file.
-If you still need access to these records for purposes like tracking unsubscribes, or to merge into a more recent duplicate record when it appears, then archive them with a data orchestration platform.
+If you still need access to these records for purposes like tracking unsubscribes, or to merge into a more recent duplicate record when it appears, then archive them with a revops automation platform.